It's Your Choice 2018

 All state employees and retirees who elect medical coverage through the State of Wisconsin Group Health Insurance Program are eligible.
 If you are currently enrolled in Uniform Dental Benefits, and you do not decline these dental benefits during It's Your Choice open enrollment, you will automatically continue to be enrolled for the next year.

 Click on the Enrollment tab.
 You can also submit a paper application, which you can download online, or request from your payroll or benefits office.

 Contact Delta Dental directly at 1-844-337-8383 or visit their website at www.deltadentalwi.com/state-of-wi to view the provider directories.
 You may use a provider in either the "Delta PPO" or "Delta Premier" network, which are both considered in-network for this plan.

-The Uniform Dental Benefit will use the Delta Dental PPO and the Delta Dental Premier networks.
+The Uniform Dental Benefit uses the Delta Dental PPO and the Delta Dental Premier networks.
 You may use a dentist who participates in either network.
-ETF encourages you to check whether your dental provider is in-network before receiving dental services in 2017.
+ETF encourages you to check whether your dental provider is in-network before receiving dental services in 2018.
 There is no benefit for out-of-network providers.
 Please visit www.deltadentalwi.com/state-of-wi to search for in-network providers.